Unless you’re a word-nerd, like me, you probably haven’t heard of this gentleman. But he’s done us all a great service.

 By reading Johnny, I became aware of the debate between educators known as “the reading wars”.
 The trend in some parts of the USA in the 1950s was for children to memorise words by sight, sometimes called the “look-say” method.
 (Vestiges of this approach are still used by some teachers and literacy tutors when they drill children with pages of low frequency “sight words” or instruct kids to “look, cover, write”.)

 Flesch argued that memorising words individually is inefficient and ineffective and advocated a return to the traditional teaching practice of using the phonics (sounds) method – that is, teaching kids to read by sounding out words.
-This is one of the core features of the Spalding Method, and an approach endorsed by National Reading Panel in their 2000 report.
-It’s the approach we take at Banter Speech & Language to help kids with reading difficulties.
+This is an approach endorsed by the National Reading Panel in their 2000 report, and the approach we take at Banter Speech & Language to help kids with reading difficulties.

 Mr Flesch’s other contributions include developing a number of readability tests, still used today to assess the complexity of a piece of writing.
 I use the Flesch-Kincaid Reading Ease test to make sure my blog entries are easy to read and that I haven’t slipped back into old bad (lawyer) habits…